"I float in liquid gardens from as far away as Jupiter sulpher mines"

 3. “Shame, Shame, Shame" - A rather drab jam from early 1969 with Rocky Dzidzournu on congas.
 This is known from the "Studio Haze" bootleg among others.
 This features the 1988 added overdubs from Mitch and Noel.

-6. “Untitled Basic Track”- A great instrumental piece recorded by the Experience in October 1968!
+6. “Untitled Basic Track”- A great instrumental piece recorded by the Experience in October 1968.
+Jimi really was into heavy monster riffs in late '68.
 A pity that it doesn't have a title.

 7. “Star Spangled Banner”/